+I had my first encounter with The Hunting of the Snark in 2005.
 The finding in December 2008 was incidental.
 I searched for “Hidden Faces” in the Wikipedia.
 I wanted to see whether an illustration by Henry Holiday to Lewis Carroll’s The Hunting of the Snark was mentioned there.
 But instead of that I found Gheeraert’s print in the Wikipedia article on hidden faces.
 And then I noticed a that little rhombic pattern (the arms of a priest in Gheeraerts’ print) in the “mouths” of the “heads” depicted in both illustrations.
 The Snark hunt had begun.

 Henry Holiday and Marcus Gheeraerts the Elder both may have referred to the Hell Mouth (Simon Marmion, Flemish, active 1450 – 1489; David Aubert, Flemish, active 1453 – 1479).
-But if you look carefully at Holiday’s preperatoty graph, it seems to be more obvious that he referred to to Gheeraert’s print:
+But if you look carefully at Holiday’s preparatoty graph, it seems to be more obvious that he referred to to Gheeraert’s print:

 - Why did it take more that 130 years until someone discovered Henry Holiday’s allusion game?
-The answer is simple: Since The Hunting of the Snark was published, it took about 120 years until a new kind of museum was ready in which I could make that incidental discovery easily: My thanks go to all the people who turned the World Wide Web into a huge art gallery.
+The answer is simple: Since The Hunting of the Snark was published, it took about 120 years until a new kind of museum was ready in which anybody could make that incidental discovery easily: My thanks go to all the people who turned the World Wide Web into a huge art gallery.